toggledbits/Emby/README.md

 The plugin is currently available only from Github.
 Install by uploading to your Vera, then creating the base Emby Plugin master device (device file D_Emby1.xml and implementation file I_Emby1.xml).

-Discovery is used to register the server.
-Once a server is registered, use the login function on the server device's control panel to get the necessary authentication the plugin needs to access the server.
+Discovery is used to register the server; launch discovery from the plugin device's control panel.
+Once a server is registered, go into its control panel and use the login functionto get the necessary authentication token the plugin needs to access the server.

 ## Caveats

 First and foremost, keep in mind that this plugin is to be used as an automation interface to Emby, and not as a replacement UI for clients.
 It's meant to do things like mute your player when the doorbell rings, or start playing music when you run a scene, for example.
 Although the plugin displays activity information for known clients as reported by the Emby server, it is neither possible nor practical for that information to be up-to-the-second accurate and identical to that displayed on the client itself.
 In fact, when an idle client begins playing media, it may take up to a minute before the plugin first reflects this state change and starts updating more frequently.

 Emby clients are not required to implement every action, and many don't.
 Currently, mute doesn't work on Android.
 Many DLNA players will be discovered by the Emby server and thus made visible in this plugin, but are not controllable (even though Emby's flag for the session says remote control is available).
 If something works on one player but not another, that's probably a client issue, not a plugin issue, and I will not likely spend a lot of time chasing it.

+Emby does not currently maintain an accessible "queue" of items a client is going to play.
+There is a queue, but it exists only during play, and is not accessible through the Emby API (the author has said he plans to address this in future).
+That means, for the moment, that you can't simply send a "Play" command to an Emby client and have it pick up from where it was previously stopped.
+You can start playing from a paused state, no problem, but from a full stop/idle player, there's no history stored to use as a starting point.
+The Emby plugin makes some attempt to address this limitation by tracking the one last-known media item and providing an action to resume play of that item, but if it was one of many in a long list, there's no way for the plugin to know that and the remainder of the former list cannot be played.

 ## Special Features